-Easy, pleasant walk from Chkvaleri village to the nice waterfall.
+Short but demanding walk from Chkvaleri village to the nice waterfall.

 This little-known walk takes you through the valley of Intsra river to a pretty nice waterfall.
 It doesn’t belong to top sights of Georgia, but if you happen to be in Zugdidi with some extra time and desire to get away from crowds, it is an interesting option.

 Duration: 3 hours